Nolan Jones Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.
+- The Angels pitching staff ranks 10th in the league with a collective 8.9 strikeouts per nine innings.

-- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.19).
+- The Angels have a 4.15 team ERA that ranks 15th across all MLB pitching staffs.

-- The Angels rank 15th in baseball in home runs allowed (83 total, 1.1 per game).
+- Angels pitchers combine to allow 84 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- Canning makes the start for the Angels, his 12th of the season.
-He is 5-2 with a 4.40 ERA and 55 strikeouts in 59 1/3 innings pitched.

-- In his most recent outing on Saturday against the Kansas City Royals, the righty tossed six innings, giving up two earned runs while surrendering three hits.
+- The left-hander last appeared on Sunday against the Kansas City Royals, when he went five innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.